 The securities regulator has approved a proposal by corporate giants Beximco to issue asset-backed Green-Sukuk bond worth Tk 30 billion for the purpose of business expansion.
 The Bangladesh Securities and Exchange Commission (BSEC) approved the proposal setting some conditions.
 Beximco will utilise the fund for expansion of its textile unit and implementing the solar projects of Teesta Solar and Korotoa Solar, two subsidiaries of Beximco Power Company.

 A sukuk is an Islamic financial certificate, similar to a bond in Western finance, that complies with Islamic religious law commonly known as Sharia.
 Of Tk 30 billion, Tk 22.50 billion will be raised through private placements from the existing shareholders and others.
 The remaining Tk 7.5 billion will be raised through IPO (initial public offering).
 The tenure of the convertible or redeemable asset-backed green-sukuk will be five years and the offer price of the bond will be Tk 100 per unit.
-Investment Corporation of Bangladesh (ICB) is the trustee of sukuk bond while City Bank Capital Resources and Agrani Equity & Investment are working as issue managers.
+Investment Corporation of Bangladesh (ICB) is the trustee of sukuk bond while City Bank Capital Resources and Agrani Equity and Investment are working as issue managers.

 Leave a Comment

 Bangladesh wrote another golden chapter in its history on Saturday whe ...